 Then, we checked for level…

 And then tacked them into place with a nail gun (which conveniently needed a hose replacement right before the project began… isn’t that how it always goes?)…

 And then I ran back over all of the seams with more caulk.
 I know, I know – caulk shrinks (I use the kind that say it doesn’t shrink, but I’ve heard it still does), and I should use putty for the holes… but when I have the choice between the two, I’m a caulk girl.
 Me likey the caulk, I guess is what I’m saying.
 (So.
 Many.
 Jokes.)

 So, that’s how we go from this:

 In one day!
 But my superhero duo aren’t done yet.
 We’ve got more work yet to do & more pictures to share.
-I’m going to write up a separate post about the molding near the dining room window (we ran into a couple of challenges, so I’ll tell you how we worked around them).
+I’m going to write up a separate post about the moulding near the dining room window (we ran into a couple of challenges with outlets and such, so I’ll tell you how we worked around them).
 And as I’ve just found out on Monday, more classes to attend (my mini-mester starts this week and not next week like the school schedule first posted – yikes!).
 Stay tuned!